Startup Incorporation Startup Lawyer

 I also keep seeing open-source and contractor issues show up late.
 You can use open-source software, but you should know what you are using and whether the license terms fit a commercial product.
 And if a contractor built core code before you incorporated, make sure you have a signed assignment so the company owns the work, not the individual.

-Finally, do not treat the company bank account as a personal Venmo buffer.
-Keep receipts, document founder reimbursements, and pay attention to taxes early enough that you are not guessing later.
+Finally, do not treat the company bank account like a personal Venmo buffer.
+Keep receipts, document founder reimbursements, and pay attention to taxes early enough that you are not reconstructing the story later.

 Incorporation vs formation: People use these interchangeably.
 Practically, a startup “incorporation” is filing the charter, while “formation” usually means the whole setup, including bylaws, equity issuance, and consents.